agrummer/ServiceOrientedAirlines/README.md

 You're working for a hip new airline start-up that's rethinking the way we travel.
 Instead of big crowded planes and rigid schedules, Service Oriented Airlines has a fleet of small planes, with a plane taking off every 30 minutes.
-Passengers board planes based on when they show up at the airport, so a plane's flight plan is determined just before departure, and can include multiple destinations based on the passengers on board.
+Passengers are added to a queue upon arrival, and an aircraft is selected based on the capacity required to transport the queued passengers and their luggage.
+The aircraft's flight plan is determined just before departure, and can include multiple destinations based on the passengers on board.

 Ticket pricing varies based on the number of passengers, destinations, and fuel costs.
-You've been asked to build a component that estimates the fuel required for a aircraft's full round-trip flight plan.
+You've been asked to build a program that can estimate the fuel required for a aircraft's full round-trip flight plan.

 ## The Flight Plan